tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 ## Dynamic scopes

 Another solution is to define dynamic scopes.
 When a program's control flow enters a scope, we open a new buffer.
-We keep track of all resources in the buffer, until the control flow leaves the scope, at which point we discard all recorded references all at once.
+We keep track of all newly created references in the buffer, until the control flow leaves the scope, at which point we discard all recorded references all at once.
 In general, scopes are not allowed to overlap arbitrarily, but they can be nested.

 In Haskell,
 the [resourcet](https://www.stackage.org/package/resourcet) package